 For further information on wildlife verges please see here.

 On 6 February 2018, Councillors approved the County Council’s budget for the 2018/2019 financial year which included a requirement to make a £400,000 saving in relation to the County’s grass cutting service.
 To make the required saving the Council needs to introduce some changes to the way the urban grass cutting service is delivered going forward.
 (Urban grass is classified as being verges which are on roads which have a speed limit of 40 mph or less unless otherwise agreed by the council).
-Subject to approval at a Lead Member meeting in May 2018, this means that highways will carry out two urban cuts each year during 2018.
+Approved at a Lead Member meeting in May 2018, means that highways will carry out two urban cuts during 2018.

 Although grass cutting itself is not a statutory duty of the council, we do understand how important the grass cutting service is to local communities and consultation has therefore been carried out with all Parish, Town, District and Borough Councils in East Sussex to see how each local council wants to undertake the service.
 As part of this consultation East Sussex County Council detailed three service options which would enable the local authorities to have an input into the changes on behalf of their local communities.
 These options were for:

 Rural grass cutting will not be affected by these changes and we will continue to cut a one metre swathe twice a year along these verges.